On efficiently solvable cases of Quantum k-SAT: Introduction

-Unfortunately, this problem appears to be markedly more difficult than in the classical setting.
-For example, classically, if each clause $c$ of a $k$-SAT instance can be matched with a unique variable $v_c$, then clearly the $k$-SAT instance is satisfiable, and finding a solution is trivial: Set variable $v_c$ to satisfy clause $c$.
-(Note that the matching can be found efficiently via, e.g., the Ford-Fulkerson algorithm~\cite{FF56}.)
-In the quantum setting, it has been known~\cite{LLMSS10} since 2010 that $k$-QSAT instances with such ``matchings'' (also called a ``dimer covering'' in physics~\cite{LLMSS10}) are also satisfiable, and moreover the satisfying assignment can be represented succinctly as a {tensor product state}.
-Yet, \emph{finding} the satisfying assignment efficiently has proven elusive (indeed, the proof of~\cite{LLMSS10} is \emph{non-constructive}).
-In other words, we have a trivial NP \emph{decision} problem whose analogous \emph{search} version is not known to be efficiently solvable (see, e.g.,~\cite{BG94} regarding the longstanding open question of decision versus search complexity for NP problems).
+Unfortunately (but also intriguingly), this problem appears to be markedly more difficult quantumly than classically.
+Consider the motivating example for this work: Classically, if each clause $c$ of a $k$-SAT instance can be matched with a unique variable $v_c$ (such that $v_c$ appears in clause $c$), then clearly the $k$-SAT instance is satisfiable.
+For example, in the instance $\phi=\set{\phi_1=x_1\vee \overline{x_2},\phi_2=\overline{x_1}\vee x_2}$, we can match $x_1$ with clause $\phi_1$ and $x_2$ with clause $\phi_2$.
+For any such ``matched'' $k$-SAT instance, finding a solution is trivial: Set variable $v_c$ to satisfy clause $c$.
+In our example, this means setting $x_1=1$ and $x_2=1$.
+(Note that the matching can be found efficiently via a reduction to network flow, which can then be solved in polynomial time via, e.g., the Ford-Fulkerson algorithm~\cite{FF56}.)
+Let us compare and contrast with the quantum setting.
+Quantumly, it has been known~\cite{LLMSS10} since 2010 that $k$-QSAT instances with ``matchings'' (also called a ``dimer covering'' in~\cite{LLMSS10}) are also satisfiable/frustration-free.
+Moreover, a ground state exists which is of a particularly nice form --- it can be assumed to be a {tensor product state}.
+Despite this, \emph{finding} said ground state efficiently has proven elusive (indeed, the proof of~\cite{LLMSS10} is \emph{non-constructive}).
+In complexity theoretic terms, we have a trivial NP \emph{decision} problem (since the answer is always YES, the system is frustration-free, and the proof is a tensor product state which can be described via polynomially many bits) whose analogous \emph{search} version is not known to be efficiently solvable.
+It should be pointed out here that classically, the question of whether decision versus search complexity coincide for NP problems is a long-standing open problem (see, e.g.,~\cite{BG94}), and so it is perhaps surprising that this phenomenon seems to potentially also play a role in ``matched'' QSAT.
 This is the starting point of the present work.